UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 ![](_book/TAME_Toolkit_files/figure-html/Module2_2_Clustering_descriptors.PNG){width=450px}
 </left>

-Similar logic applies to the field of exposure science... what about "prediction" applied to exposure science?
+Similar logic applies to the field of exposure science.
+What about "prediction" applied to exposure science?

 **Working definition**: **Predictive exposure science** describes a multidisciplinary approach to chemical exposure evaluations that more efficiently uses biomonitoring, chemical inventory, and other exposure science-relevant databases to forecast exposure rates in target populations.